-Please call your hand therapist on:
+If you have any questions then please call your hand therapist on:

-University Hospital Monklands: 01698 752088

-University Hospital Hairmyres: 01355 585429
+University Hospital Monklands: 01698 752088 University Hospital Hairmyres: 01355 585429

-Should you feel a snapping sensation combined with a decrease in movement please contact the Hand Therapy Department immediately.
-Only contact the number of the department you are attending.
+Should you feel a snapping sensation combined with a decrease in movement then please contact the Hand Therapy Department immediately using the relevant number of the department you are attending.
 If a rupture occurs it is more difficult to re-repair the second time round, therefore we need to act immediately.